1.4.27 Harmful Sexual Behaviour

 Additionally, a plan should be devised in order to support the child/young person to re-establish community links and attendance at their school/ education provider or employment.
 A Risk Management Meeting should also be held to address immediate accommodation and education issues and agree how risks will be managed.

-Where Strategy Discussions are required for both the child / young person who is alleged to have displayed harmful sexual behaviour and the child who is the victim, these should be held separately.
+Where Strategy Discussions are required for both the child who is alleged to have displayed harmful sexual behaviour and the child who has been harmed, these should be held separately.

 Care must be taken to ensure that the appropriate practitioners attend the right meeting in order to provide confidentiality for the children involved.
 For example, school representatives should only attend the meeting involving the pupil at their school.
 The police officer and social workers who are conducting the enquiries should participate in both sets of Strategy Discussions.

-Where a Strategy Discussion relates to ta child/young person who has allegedly displayed harmful sexual behaviour who is over the age of 10, a representative from the Youth Offending Team must attend.
+Where a Strategy Discussion relates to a child who has allegedly displayed harmful sexual behaviour who is over the age of 10, a representative from the Youth Offending Team must attend.

 Where relevant, a representative from any specialist HSB support services in place within the local area should be invited to attend the Strategy Discussion.